| Okay, so how does that translate into

 Although the vehicle isn’t actually attached to an overhead track,

 the swinging motion is the same and accomplished in the same way.
+For many coasters, a second Control Sphere is required.
+This one

 goes in exactly the same place, but is used for a different reason.